-Third baseman Wade Gaynor has played in the Detroit Tigers system since 2009 (through 2013).
+Third baseman Wade Gaynor played in the Detroit Tigers system from 2009 to 2015.

 He was drafted by the Detroit Tigers in the 3rd round of the 2009 amateur draft, one spot behind Donnie Joseph and a couple slots ahead of Wil Myers.
 He was the 89th overall pick and signed for a bonus over $390,000.
 He was the first position player Detroit took that year, as they went for pitchers Jacob Turner and Andy Oliver the first two rounds.
 The signing scout was Harold Zonder.

 He hit a meek .192/.281/.282 in his pro debut with the Oneonta Tigers while fielding .952 at 3B.
 He led New York-Penn League third basemen in assists (107) and fielding percentage.
 Despite that start, Baseball America still rated him as Detroit's #24 prospect.
 In 2010, he hit .286/.354/.436 with 10 home runs, 80 RBI, 91 runs scored and 13 stolen bases (in 18 tries) in 131 games for the West Michigan Whitecaps though his fielding fell to .927.
 He was second in the Midwest League in runs (four behind Conner Crumbliss), tied Scooter Gennett for 5th in doubles and tied Matt Cerda for 5th in RBI.
 He led Tigers farmhands in runs, 10 ahead of Rawley Bishop, led in doubles (5 ahead of Jeff Frazier), was second in total bases (224, 13 behind Frazier) and was second in RBI (7 behind Bishop).